Dream-Falls/AnalyticaX/README.md

 #  Predicting Probabilities of  H1N1 and Seasonal Vaccination Uptake

-This project focuses on predicting the probabilities of individuals receiving H1N1 and seasonal influenza vaccinations using machine learning techniques.
-It leverages data from the 2009 National H1N1 Flu Survey (NHFS) conducted by CDC.
-The goal is  to inform public health strategies and improve vaccine uptake rates.
+This project tackled the challenge of predicting the probabilities of individuals receiving H1N1 and seasonal influenza vaccinations using machine learning techniques.
+Leveraging data from the 2009 National H1N1 Flu Survey (NHFS) conducted by CDC, this project aimed to inform public health strategies and improve vaccine uptake rates.
+Notably, it achieved recognition by winning **2nd place** at **AnalyticaX**, a hackathon-style competition organized by IIT Indore during Fluxus'24.